cozy/cozy-stack/docs/registry.md

 * `editor`: the application editor name
 * `versions`: an object containing all the channels versions
 * `latest_version`: the latest available version
+* `maintenance_activated`: boolean, true when the maintenance mode is activated on the application
+* `maintenance_options`: present only if `maintenance_activated` is true, object with the following fields:
+  - `flag_infra_maintenance`: bool, true iff the maintenance is internal to the cozy infrastructure
+  - `flag_short_maintenance`: bool, true iff the maintenance is a short maintenance, waiting for a correction on our side
+  - `flag_disallow_manual_exec`: bool, true iff the maintenance will disallow the execution on the application, even when manually executed
+  - `messages`: a list of localized messages containing a short and long information messages explaining the maintenance state
+* `label`: integer for a confidence grade from 0 to 5 (A to F), labelling the application from a user privacy standpoint.
+It is calculated from the `data_usage_commitment` and `data_usage_commitment_by` fields.
+* `data_usage_commitment_by`: specify a technical commitment from the application editor:
+  - `user_ciphered`: technical commitment that the user's data is encrypted and can only be known by him.
+  - `user_reserved`: commitment that the data is only used for the user, to directly offer its service.
+  - `none`: no commitment
+* `data_usage_commitment_by`: specify what entity is taking the commitment:
+  - `cozy`: the commitment is taken by cozy
+  - `editor`: the commitment is taken by the application's editor
+  - `none`: no commitment is taken

 Example: